What'sNEW July - September 2017

 Right away we get deep into the story of the Burgess shale, whose fossils Conway Morris re-examined with fresh eyes, and which Gould publicised in Wonderful Life (1989).
 Soon, Losos introduces his own specialty, lizards, and his lifelong study of them.
 Researches by other evolutionary specialists also pertain the original question, and their personal stories are entertaining.

 Losos wants to tackle the question experimentally, so projects like Richard Lenski's years-long culturing of cloned bacteria get close attention.
 We were delighted to read about the Rothamstead Research Station in England, with some experiments begun more than a century ago.
-Elsewhere, we especially enjoyed learning about odd species with astonishing features, like the aye-aye of Madagascar, with ever-growing incisors and "an elongate, skeletal middle finger capable of rotating in any directon."
+And we especially enjoyed learning about odd species like the aye-aye of Madagascar, with astonishing features like ever-growing incisors and "an elongate, skeletal middle finger capable of rotating in any directon."